 NB!
 This could create a less natural result, so test it out before publishing!
 Listen to the results in the bottom!

-Noise reduction filter: This is normally enough and you can save the file, but sometimes White noise (wind or running water etc.) makes the birdsong less attractive, in Audacity there is a filter «Noise reduction» that can reduce this noise.
+Noise reduction filter: This is normally enough and you can save the file, but sometimes White noise (wind, traffic or running water etc.) makes the birdsong less attractive, in Audacity there is a filter «Noise reduction» that can reduce this noise.
 If used wrong and too harsh it can destroy the quality of the song itself so be careful.
-I seldom set level higher than 5!
+I seldom set level higher than 4 or 5!
 First step is to drag an area with ONLY noise appearing, you do not want to filter the song itself.
 Then choose Filter/Effect > Noise reduction and set the level to 5 in step 1 «Get Noise Profile» , push OK.
-Then mark the targeted area again and push Ctrl + R and it will do the job!
+Then mark the targeted area again (CTRL + A will mark the whole recording) and push Ctrl + R and it will do the job!

-Below you will see the the final result and the uppermost noise is a bit lighter and less prominent, this without distroying the original song made by the bird!
+Below you will see the the final result and the uppermost noise is a bit lighter and less prominent, this without destroying the original song made by the bird!

 NB!
-The Xeno-canto team do not reccomend this filtering, but for listening to a noise-free recording it really helps!
+The Xeno-canto team do not recommend this filtering, but for listening to a noise-free recording it really helps!
 Use this with caution!!

-File > Export> Eksport Marked Area The box will ask you where to put the file and the format (MP3 or wav).
-Push Save and you will get a new box – The Metadata.
+File > Export> Export Selected Audio The box will ask you where to put the file and the format (MP3 or wave (WAV)).
+Push Save and you will get a new box –